 - Place on lower middle rack of the oven and bake until the cheese is melted and the ravioli are warmed through, approximately 25-30 minutes.

-- Serve with additional grated Parmesan, if desired.
+- Serve with additional grated Parmesan and olive oil, if desired.